skeeto/elfeed/README.md

 [files]: http://msdn.microsoft.com/en-us/library/kdfaxaay%28vs.71%29.aspx

-If you plan on fetching from HTTPS feeds on *any* platform, **it's essential that Emacs is built with the `--with-gnu-tls` option enabled**.
+If you plan on fetching from HTTPS feeds on *any* platform, **it's essential that Emacs is built with the `--with-gnutls` option enabled**.
 Otherwise Emacs will run gnutls in an inferior process, which rarely works well.